sgibson91/ssi-fellowship/ssi-script.md

 Here's a little bit about me.

 I'm a Research Data Scientist at The Alan Turing Institute.
+The Turing is the UK's national institute for Data Science and AI and my role involves applying new data science techniques to real-world problems and turning these tools into software to allow practitioners to use these techniques themselves.

 I'm part of a team that shares thousands of Jupyter notebooks everyday using mybinder.org, maintained by Project Binder.